alexwaibel/home-cluster-proxmox/README.md

     ```
 1. Once everything's deployed, add local DNS records for the service hostnames from the [Caddy config](./server/ansible/playbooks/proxy/caddy.yaml) and point them all to the proxy server's address

-1. Go into the proxmox UI and add the USB hardware devices (such as zwave dongle) to the k3os-master node

 1. Add the private gpg key to the cluster for SOPS
     ```
     # If this is a new machine you can first import with `gpg --import private.key` then `gpg -k to get the fingerprint